Data Governance Strategy: 4 Key Steps

-With the help of the different stakeholders, write a data governance charter.
-Ask the actors who use the data to participate.
-They will be all the more involved in your project and will support you.
+With the help of the various stakeholders, write a data governance charter that works best for your organization.
+Ask the employees who use the related data to participate so they can be involved in your project and provide support.

 The data governance charter includes mission statements, explanations of the overall objectives of the strategy, and the distribution of responsibilities.
 Ensure that the established rules and processes are clear, documented, and accessible to all.

-The Data Catalog is a great ally at this point: you can list all types of data in the company.
+The Data Catalog is a great ally at this point: Users can list all types of data in the company.
 Businesses will find all the answers to their questions, such as:

 - What exactly does the customer ID mean in your company?

 - Who is in charge of this definition?